VegaDeftwing/OpGuidesHugoSrc/content/Music/sources.md

 The idea is any sound should be able to be broken into these three things.

-Using this idea can add some life to otherwise sterile synthesizers (See the {{< button relref="Music/Instruments/synth" color="music" >}}Synthesisers Page{{< /button >}} ) but it's good to keep this in mind early while we look at other instruments.
+Using this idea can add some life to otherwise sterile synthesizers (See the {{< button relref="Music/Instruments/synth" color="music" >}}Synthesizers Page{{< /button >}} ) but it's good to keep this in mind early while we look at other instruments.
 Think about how sounds work with this in mind.
 What comes from the hit, what does the tonal bit sound like, and what sort of noise is there that rides along with the tonal bit after the strike.